 Eve Armstrong | Customer Service and E-Commerce Supervisor | Lexington Store | Lexington, KY

-A new Community First Grant participant with seven years of experience at Whole Foods Market, Eva secured a grant for Seedleaf.
+A new Community First Grant participant with seven years of experience at Whole Foods Market, Eve secured a grant for Seedleaf.
 The community gardening organization provides horticultural training and supports gardening and small-scale farming in Lexington’s urban spaces.
 Eve points out that many Team Members are dedicated to supporting areas of Lexington with limited access to affordable, fresh, and healthy foods.
 The long-standing community partnership between Seedleaf and the Lexington Store underscores this commitment.
 This is Seedleaf’s sixth Community First Grant, and it will fund infrastructure updates in its free, you-pick community garden in the North Pole community.

 “Gardening and farming have always been a large part of my life including supporting my family’s farming efforts and volunteering with Seedleaf for two years.
 I find great joy in connecting with my fellow Team Members and look forward to creating a brighter future for my community.”